 Causes Of Dyscalculia In Children

-In the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V), as stated by the American Psychiatric Association, dyscalculia is referred to difficulties with basic mathematical concepts, facts, and calculations (2).
+In the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V), as stated by the American Psychiatric Association, dyscalculia is referred to difficulties with basic mathematical concepts, numeracy, facts, and calculations (2).
 Some children with dyscalculia cannot grasp basic number concepts and work hard to memorize them, but they miss the logic behind them.

 - Environmental factors: Certain environmental factors have been linked to dyscalculia in children, including maternal alcohol consumption (fetal alcohol syndrome), premature birth, and low birth weight, as these conditions may induce delayed brain development.